kikkipedia/Beersports/README.md

 # BEERSPORTS

 This application is a game for random pub hopping in Gothenburg by tram, built using React and [Västtrafik Resrobot API](https://www.trafiklab.se/api/resrobot-sok-resa/dokumentation-resrobot-sok-resa-0).
+Also my first project using Redux.

 ## Project Status